Contact Us

 - cb3475@cumc.columbia.edu cb3475@cumc.columbia.edu

-Catherine Block joined the Columbia Mailman Office of Development and Alumni Relations in 2018.
-She currently serves as the Director of Information Management and Prospect Research.
-Prior to joining Columbia Mailman, Catherine served for six years as Assistant Director of Prospect Research at Harvard University’s Office of Development.
-Catherine has also held positions in offices of development at Brigham and Women’s Hospital and Children’s Hospital, Boston.
-Catherine earned her BA in Sociology and Art History from Hobart and Williams Smith Colleges, in Geneva, NY, and holds a MLIS from Simmons University.
+Catherine Block, director of information management and prospect research, joined the Office of Development and Alumni Relations in 2018.
+Prior to Columbia Mailman, Catherine served for six years as assistant director of prospect research at Harvard University’s Office of Development.
+She has also held positions in offices of development at Brigham and Women’s Hospital and Children’s Hospital, Boston.
+Catherine earned her BA in sociology and art history from Hobart and Williams Smith Colleges, in Geneva, NY, and holds an MLIS from Simmons University.

 Sebastian Deken, MFA